Resources

 • A team of experienced research coordinators who can help develop and initiate studies involving older adults across clinical settings

-• Space on the Johns Hopkins Bayview Medical Campus in Baltimore, MD for clinical and technology research that involves human subjects
+• Space on the Johns Hopkins Bayview Medical Campus in Baltimore, Maryland for clinical and technology research that involves human subjects

-• Facilitation of access to health care data bases that can be utilized for the development of technologies or uses of AI
+• Facilitation of access to health care databases that can be utilized for the development of technologies or AI

-• Access to human subjects in underserved urban and rural communities through partnerships with the Veterans Rural Health Resource Centers in Iowa, and in Baltimore, Maryland
+• Access to human subjects in underserved urban and rural communities through partnerships with the Baltimore VA Medical Center and the Veterans Rural Health Resource Center in Iowa

 Engineering Resources